Skate punk: Characteristics

-Skate punk is also known as skate rock and skatecore.
+Characterized as "the perfect soundtrack to limb-threatening aerial stunts" and "thrash metal’s snotty younger brother," skate punk is also known as "skate rock" and "skatecore".
 Noted by AllMusic for having "high-energy", skate punk features fast tempos.
-Many of the 1980s skate punk bands were hardcore punk bands.
-In the 1990s, it changed and was played by bands that sounded more like pop punk and standard punk rock than hardcore punk.
+Many of the original skate punk bands in the 1980s were hardcore punk bands.
+In the 1990s, this changed when more bands began to play a style of skate punk that sounded more like pop punk and standard punk rock than hardcore punk.

 Also a skater subculture, skate punk's origins go back to skate culture and surf culture.
 Author Sharon M. Hannon noted skate punk is known for "its fast guitars, driving bass lines, and surf music–style drums".
 According to Mark Lepage of Spin magazine, it often has a "double-time hup-two-three-four beat".
 Skate punk music often features singing and vocal harmonies.
 Rolling Stone described skate punk as "a sort of pop hardcore".
 Some skate punk music has lyrics that are about humor - "mostly of the smartass variety".

 Much skate punk music features lead guitar playing, guitar riffs, and sometimes guitar solos.
 Skate punk is described by AllMusic as having "thrashier guitars" than regular punk rock.
-Blast beats and fast drumming are very common in skate punk.
+Fast drumming are very common in skate punk.
 Skate punk features the fast tempos of hardcore punk and melodic hardcore, occasionally combining them with the catchy hooks of pop punk.
 Some skate punk bands play other genres of music; pop punk, funk metal, and hardcore punk are genres that are noted for being played by some skate punk bands.
 Skate punk paved the way for third-wave ska.
 Some skate punk bands, including NOFX and the Suicide Machines, also play ska punk.
 Some skate punk bands, including Suicidal Tendencies and Excel, also play thrash metal or crossover thrash.